garfieldmoore/garfieldmoore.github.io/_pages/chess.md

 title: My Chess Games
 permalink: /MyChessGames/
 ---
-I've recently started playing chess at the local level again.
-I play in the kent and London leagues for my local chess club - Charlton Chess Club.
-This is a small club with some big players and I have improved enormously since I joined in 2014.
+I play chess in the kent and London leagues for my local chess club - Charlton Chess Club.
+This is a small club with some really good players and I have improved enormously since I joined in 2014.

 So, I thought it would be fun to share some of my more recent games.